spyder-ide/spyder-docs/doc/overview.rst

 * :doc:`ipythonconsole`:

   * Any number of individual consoles, each executed in a separate, isolated processes
-  * Each console uses the full IPython kernel as a back-end with a light GUI front-end
+  * Each console uses the full IPython kernel as a backend with a light GUI frontend
   * Supports all of the powerful IPython magic commands and functionality
   * Automatic code completion and calltips, and automatic link to :doc:`help`
   * Range of code run options and interactivity